nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-10-30-daily_bugle.md

 With that, we are able to enumerate the credentials of Jonah and obtain his hashed password:

-`$2y$10$0veO/JSFh4389Lluc4Xya.dfy2MF.bZhz0jVMw.V.d3p12kBtZutm`
+> $2y$10$0veO/JSFh4389Lluc4Xya.dfy2MF.bZhz0jVMw.V.d3p12kBtZutm

-To crack the password, we can use **John the Ripper**.
+To crack the password, we can use `john`.

-From the format of the hash, we know that it was hashed using the **bcrypt** algorithm.
-We save this hash to a text file and run `john` against it with the rockyou wordlist.
+From the format of the hash, we know that it was hashed using the bcrypt algorithm.
+We save this hash to a text file and run `john` against it with the rockyou wordlist:

 ```
 john hash.txt --wordlist=/usr/share/wordlists/rockyou.txt --format=bcrypt